jam-py-v5/gnucash-2-web/README.md

 Access Web app as usual.

-If one needs a DB schema from mysql or some other database **Import tables manually TO Jam.py using a supported database** (takes only 30 mins or so).
-It is all **no code** at this stage.
-Just start the App and start Importing tables (press F4 and check on "DB Manual Mode").

-Now we can create drop-down menu's (no code), move stuff around, create lookups to tables as per above diagram, start creating Dashboards, users, etc. As per Jam.py Docs.
+If one needs a DB access to MYSQL or Postgres, press F4 on the Builder, change the database (providing drivers are installed), and off u go.

-One can also start thinking about offline support with using some sort of replication to the Web server hosting this app.
+One can also start thinking about offline support with using some sort of replication to the Web server hosting Sqlite app.

 For example [litestream](https://litestream.io/).